-Other revenues, expenses and transfers is comprised of capital and endowment related additions and transfers, which increased \$36.6 million, or 88.1%, in 2017.
-HEF comprises the majority of the balance.
+Other revenues, expenses and transfers is comprised of capital and endowment related additions and transfers, which increased \$36.5 million, or 87.7%, in 2017.
+HEF comprises the majority of the activity.
 Annual HEF-related revenue totaled \$56.8 million, an increase of \$18.9 million over prior year.
 HEF is reported as capital appropriations rather than operating or nonoperating revenue.
-In addition to HEF, all components received increased legislative transfer in funding to pay for tuition revenue bonds funded by the State of Texas, which resulted in an increase to of \$20.6 million over prior year.
+In addition to HEF, all components received increased legislative transfer in funding to pay for tuition revenue bonds funded by the State of Texas, which resulted in an increase of \$20.6 million over the prior year.